 There was a break in the weather and the temperature was on the rise, you could say it was getting ‘otter’ outside.
 We took this as an opportunity to go outside and see the seals in their new enclosure.
 Great area and the seals performed graceful acrobats in the pool area.
 Two of the seals ventured over to the glass where they happily posed for photos with Lily-Belle and Spotty.

 RESCUE, RECOVER AND RELEASE

-Outside there is a seal hospital, a place where sick and injured seals get to rest and recover before being released back into the wild, what I liked most was that there is one way glass so you can see the seals but they cannot see nor hear you, this gives them complete privacy to rest and recuperate.
+Outside the main building of Exploris Aquarium, there is a seal hospital, a place where sick and injured seals get to rest and recover before being released back into the wild.
+What we liked most was that there is one way glass so you can see the seals but they cannot see nor hear you.
+This gives them complete privacy to rest and recuperate.
 There is a wall board beside the sanctuary with the names of all the seals Exploris Aquarium had Rescued and Released over the years, which we thought was a nice touch.
 To date a total of 388 seals have been successfully released, amazing work.